 AEMO must initiate and manage the development and enhancement of the forecasting algorithm over time.

-A Retailer must co-operate with AEMO to facilitate the effective development and implementation by AEMO of the forecasting algorithm and related matters as required from time to time.
+A User must co-operate with AEMO to facilitate the effective development and implementation by AEMO of the forecasting algorithm and related matters as required from time to time.

-AEMO must provide to each Retailer a report each month on the overall outcomes (including accuracy) of the processes used to prepare and provide forecasting information.
+AEMO must provide to each User a report each month on the overall outcomes (including accuracy) of the processes used to prepare and provide forecasting information.

 Nomination Process Development and Reporting